Open Command History window

 The Command History window displays a log of statements that you ran in the current and previous MATLAB® sessions.
-The Command History lists the time and date of each session in your operating system's short date format, followed by the statements for that session.
-Brackets in the left margin indicate commands that are processed as a group.
-A colored mark precedes each command that generates an error.
+The Command History lists the time and date of each session in the short date format for your operating system, followed by the statements from that session.
+Brackets in the left margin indicate statements that were processed as a group.
+A colored mark precedes each statement that generated an error.

-include those you run using the Evaluate Selection item
+History.xml.
+These statements include those you run using the

-on context menus in tools such as the Editor, Command History, and
+Evaluate Selection item on context menus in tools such as

-in the history file exceeds the number of commands to save, as specified
+number of statements in the history file exceeds the number of statements to save, as

-in the Command History preferences.
-When the specified limit is reached, MATLAB automatically
+specified in the Command History preferences.
+When the specified limit is reached,

-deletes the oldest entries.
-By default, the Command History saves
+MATLAB automatically deletes the oldest entries.
+By default, the Command History

-You can select entries in the Command History window, and then perform the following actions for the selected entries.
+You can select entries in the Command History window, and then perform these actions for the selected entries.

 How to Perform the Action